tkareine/dotfiles/README.md

 My dotfiles.
 So that I can synchronize them across computers I work on.

-Install the dotfiles with `rake install`, which symlinks each file to your home directory.
+Install the dotfiles with `./install.sh`, which symlinks each file to your home directory.
 The installation is safe: if the target file in your home directory exists already, symlink is not created.